AUSK1LL9/Key-Cloak-2025-v26.0.6/README.md

       - local_network
 networks:
   local_network:
-    driver: bridge
+    driver: bridge_

-To run this container, simply enter the root folder that contains the docker-compose.yml file and run the following command:
+To run this container, simply enter the root folder that contains the _docker-compose.yml_ file and run the following command:

-docker-compose up
+_docker-compose up_

 ## **Usage**

 To use Project Title, follow these steps:

 1. Access KeyCloak using a Web Browser on port 7443 (as set in the docker file)
-2. Optional: Ensure to enable MFA inside OpenCTI
+2. Optional: Ensure to enable MFA inside KeyCloak
 3. Optional: Ensure to use Reverse Proxy to present Custom SSL certificate for authetntic, signed and verified HTTPS access

 ## **Contributing** (Share is caring)